microchip-pic-avr-examples/avr16eb32-cnano-fsk-mcc/README.md

 <br><img src="images/fsk_working_principle.jpg" width="600">

 Data input is provided by the user from the serial terminal using the Universal Synchronous and Asynchronous Receiver and Transmitter (USART) peripheral.
-The Timer/Counter type F (TCF) is configured in NCO Fixed Duty-Cycle mode and is used to generate the two FSK frequencies.
+The TCF is configured in NCO Fixed Duty-Cycle mode and is used to generate the two FSK frequencies.
 The Timer/Counter type E (TCE) is configured in Normal mode and generates periodic interrupts used to modulate the data.
-By altering the increment value of the TCF, the frequency of the output waveform is shifted between the two values according to the state of the bit that is modulated.
+By altering the TCF's increment value, the frequency of the output waveform is shifted between the two values according to the state of the bit that is modulated.

 <br><img src="images/FSK_mod_diagram.jpg" width="600">